linsyking/CanvasHelper2/Readme.md

 New generation of Canvas Helper backend.

+## Demo

+You can go to [demo](https://yydbxx.cn/test/canvashelper/) to see the final result.
+That backend is hosted on our server but it didn't allow you to see the secrets.

 ## Workflow

-If you only want to run the backend on your machine and use the frontend on our server, then you only need 1 step.
+If you only want to run the backend on your machine and use the frontend on our server, then you only need one step.

-If you want to setup frontend by yourself, you have to do mainly 3 steps:
+If you want to setup frontend by yourself or contribute to this project, you have to do mainly 3 steps:

 1. Run the backend
 2. Run `CanvasHelper2-conf` and configure CanvasHelper in the browser